-The GTAA's mandate includes developing, managing and operating airports within the south-central Ontario region, including the Greater Toronto Area, to set fees for the use of such airports and to develop and improve the Airport facilities.
-In accordance with this mandate, the GTAA manages and operates Toronto Pearson.
-The GTAA is also permitted to conduct other activities within its mandate.
+The purposes of the GTAA include developing, managing, and operating airports within the south-central Ontario region, including the Greater Toronto Area, setting fees for the use of such airports and to develop and improve the Airport facilities.
+The GTAA manages and operates Toronto Pearson.
 In 1996, an agreement was reached with the federal government, as represented by the Minister of Transport, to transfer the operation and management of the Airport to the GTAA pursuant to a ground lease dated December 2, 1996 (the "Ground Lease").
 See "Ground Lease".